VH-CZE. Douglas DC-9-31. c/n 47202-400.

 Entered onto the Australian Aircraft Register as VH-CZE - October 31, 1968

-Registered to Ansett Transport Industries (Operations) Pty Ltd
+Registered to Ansett Transport Industries (Operations) Pty Ltd, Melbourne

-Departed Long Beach on delivery flight to Australia - November 2, 1968
+Departed Long Beach on the delivery flight to Australia - November 02, 1968

-Operated its final revenue service as AN33 Sydney-Melbourne - July 15, 1981
+Operated final revenue service Sydney (Kingsford Smith) - Melbourne (Tullamarine) as AN33 - July 15, 1981

-Placed in open storage at Melbourne's Tullamarine Airport
+Placed in open storage at Melbourne (Tullamarine) having flown 32,802 hours

 Sold to Midway Airlines Inc, U.S.A.

-Flight crew: Capts F. Boomsma, E. Walters; F/E E. Kelly
+Flight crew: Captains F. Boomsma, E. Walters; F/E E. Kelly

-Sold to NSJ Corp with lease continuing to Midway Airlines - January 24, 1990
+Sold to NSJ Corp with the lease continuing to Midway Airlines - January 24, 1990

 Leased to Express One International Inc - September 26, 1991 to June 1995